chelsbrammer/streaming-01-getting-started/README.md

 You'll have generated several new data files.
 The streaming process will run continuously for quite a while.
 Read the comments in the file to learn how to stop the process.

-Important:

-- If Mac/Linux, change `python` to `python3` in the commands below.
-- In Windows, you might try `py` instead of `python`.
-- Wait for each script to finish.
-Did you generate a new datafile?
-What is the name?

 ```shell
 python process_batch_A.py